Rafe/resume/resume.md

 ##### _Technical Advisor_

 * Built Online Survey system for Taiwan Mobile, using ASP.NET MVC and Entity Framework.
-* Developed workflow web service using VB.NET and automated testing with SOAPUI.
 * Setup Continuous Integration Server, automated deployment and testing processes for team, shortened the development time and significantly reduced integration problems.

 ## Education